The Arts Centre Mākete art, craft and vintage vendor application

 - Not conduct themselves in an abusive, offensive or violent manner.

-- Treat customers, members of the public, other Stallholders and Arts Centre and mākete staff with respect.
+- Treat customers, members of the public, other Stallholders and The Arts Centre and mākete staff with respect.
 If an issue occurs, that issue must be brought to the attention of the mākete team.

 - Abide by the spirit of the mākete whereby every endeavour is made to promote individual creativity and avoid duplication of others’ art and craft products.